 The Intervening Years

-In the sixteen years since Pedacomp’s NSW Institute of Teachers endorsement the company has provided professional development courses and workshops to over 15,000 New South Wales teachers from almost 2000 schools.
+In the years of Pedacomp’s NSW Institute of Teachers endorsement the company provided professional development courses and workshops to over 15,000 New South Wales teachers from almost 2000 schools.

 In 2016 Pedacomp conducted a series of pilot workshops in Queensland and Victoria of the course “Teaching in a BYOD classroom”.
 That series also achieved outstanding approval ratings.
 However, the logistics of conducting face to face professional development in multiple states was judged to be too onerous and the company chose for the time being to continue operating only in New South Wales.

-In NESA’s most recent 5-year audit of Pedacomp they reported an average approval rating for Pedacomp’s professional development courses and workshops of over 80%, a significant achievement in a professional development area that many teachers struggle with.
+In NESA’s most recent 5-year audit of Pedacomp they reported an average approval rating of over 80%, a significant achievement in a professional development area that many teachers struggle with.

 Pedacomp and Remote Professional Learning